Semaglutide / Cyanocobalamin Injection

 Cyanocobalamin

-Cyanocobalamin is a vitamin of the B-complex family, commonly known as cobalamins (corrinoids).
+Cyanocobalamin is a vitamin of the B-complex family, commonly known as cobalamin (corrinoids).
 It is a synthetic or man-made form of vitamin B12 that is available as both a prescription and over-the-counter (OTC) medication.
-Cobalamins exist in several other chemical forms, including hydroxocobalamin, methylcobalamin, and adenosylcobalamin.[7][8]
-Cyanocobalamin is the most common form of cobalamins used in nutritional supplements and fortified foods.
+Cobalamins exist in several other chemical forms, including hydroxocobalamin, methylcobalamin, and adenosylcobalamin.
 It contains a cyano (cyanide) group in its structure, which makes it more stable than other forms of vitamin B12 as the cyanide stabilizes the molecule from deterioration.
-Hydroxocobalamin, however, is the most biologically active form of Vitamin B12; hence, it is more preferable than cyanocobalamin for the treatment of vitamin B12 deficiency.[7][8][9][10]

-Cyanocobalamin does not naturally exist in foods owing to the presence of cyanide, which is absent in the natural form of the vitamin.
-The chemical structure of cyanocobalamin contains the rare mineral cobalt (4.34%), which binds the cyano group and is located in the center of a corrin ring.[11]
-The commercial manufacturing of the vitamin is done through bacterial fermentation.
-Compared to other forms of vitamin B12, it is easier to crystallize and more air-stable.[9]
-Cyanocobalamin is usually obtained as a dark red, amorphous or crystalline powder, orthorhombic needles, or red crystals.
+The chemical structure of cyanocobalamin contains the rare mineral cobalt (4.34%), which binds the cyano group and is located in the center of a corrin ring.
+Compared to other forms of vitamin B12, it is easier to crystallize and more air-stable.
+Cyanocobalamin is usually obtained as a dark red, amorphous, or crystalline powder, orthorhombic needles, or red crystals.
 The anhydrous form of the compound is highly hygroscopic.
 It may absorb up to 12% of water if exposed to air.
 Cyanocobalamin is sparingly soluble in alcohol and water (1 in 80 of water), but insoluble in chloroform, acetone, and ether.
-The coenzymes of this vitamin are highly unstable in light.[12]
+The coenzymes of this vitamin are highly unstable in light.

 The lack of vitamin B12 may result from any of the following conditions: